corrieb/bensdoings/dind/README.md

 2. Static

 The static method involves baking the Compose file into a Dockerfile.
-This is a true sealed appliance in that it can only ever bootstrap as one thing.
+This is closer to a sealed appliance in that it can only ever bootstrap as one thing.
+It does still have to download the images though.

 It would be a useful optimization to also be able to bake the image data into the top-level images by running docker-compose pull in the build script.
 This would also be more secure as there's a guarantee that the appliance always initializes the same binaries.
 The difficulty with this is running Docker in Docker in the build process.
 This is currently a TODO.